shtsoft/ippush/README.md

 A **simple** remote procdure returning the callers IP address and a timestamp.

 - simplicity:
-  * udp as transport protocol
+  * UDP as transport protocol
-  * json output
+  * JSON output
-  * less than 50 lines of code
+  * less than 100 lines of code

 ### Installation